 Deglaze the Instant Pot

 The next step is to deglaze the Instant Pot with broth.
 Scrape the inner pot well to remove any pieces of lamb that are stuck to the bottom.
 Then add the carrots and onions to the broth.

 The pieces of carrot should be cut big so that they will cook more slowly.
 If you use something like small baby carrots they will be turned to mush by the time the lamb is cooked.
 Save the potatoes to add later.

 Put the leg of lamb on top of the vegetables so that they act like a kind of rack for the lamb.

 Put the lid on the Instant Pot and make sure the pressure valve is closed.
 Set the pressure cooker to Manual mode at high pressure for 30 minutes.
 After the 30 minutes are up let the pressure release naturally for 10 minutes and then manually release the remaining pressure.

-Then it is time to check the temperature of the lamb with an instant read thermometer.
 Opinions differ on the best temperature to cook lamb too, which I discuss here.
 But I was looking for a temperature of 140 F, which is medium rare.